nahiddgh/Base-activity/README.md

 there is also also leaderboard for 10 best accounts and they get paid more than others good luck everyone

-also there are many building events
+also there are many building events you can participate in and eatn rewards